FC 26 ASSIGNMENTS

 Attacking Corner: Near Post

-The player who will be positioned on the first post, or near it during an Attacking Corner.
+The player who will be positioned on or near the near post during an Attacking Corner.

 How to Choose

-Identify the player on your team with the highest proficiency in the specified attributes, prioritizing in descending order of importance.
-Take care not to compromise other essential roles when making this selection during set-piece scenarios.
-The players in the Corner Kick Support assignments are unique and cannot be repeated.
-The Corner Kick Taker also cannot be part of the support.
+Select the player with the highest proficiency in the key attributes, prioritizing them in order of importance.
+Ensure this choice does not interfere with other essential roles, as all Corner Kick Support assignments are unique and the Corner Kick Taker cannot be included.

 • Heading Accuracy